eliot1011/eliot1011/README.md

 - 🔭 Highly-skilled Developer with an entrepreneurial mindset and passion for creating cohesive, engaging experiences over 7 years.
 - 🌱 Proficient in both frontend and backend development, with extensive knowledge of various blockchain technologies.
-- ⚡ A passionate developer who enjoys learning new technologies and building innovative solutions that solve real-world problems.
+- ⚡ Enjoys learning new technologies and building innovative solutions that solve real-world problems.
 - 📫 How to reach me: &nbsp; henry.scott0x8080@gmail.com
 ---